OptimalPandemic/taurus/web/README.md

 # Routes
-This is a list of API endpoints for the Collector service.
+This is a list of API endpoints for the web service.

 ### Get Constraints